-- To document parameter settings which produce a program run - To provide case by case information on simulation results - To provide tabular aggregate information on simulation results Outputs which document the program run are stored in the various specified parameter files.
+- To document parameter settings which produce a program run - To provide case by case information on simulation results - To provide tabular aggregate information on simulation results parameter files.
 These parameter files are output in a self-documenting format, with parameters labelled and arranged in sections.
 These files may be viewed on the screen, or printed if desired.
 An output control parameter file is always produced.
 It contains, among other things, input and output files used in the run.
 The run can thus be duplicated using the output control parameter file in a subsequent run.
 Certain of the control parameters are informational and are not directly modifiable by the user.
 An example is ALGDESC, that displays which version of the tax/transfer algorithm was used for the standard and alternate tax/transfer algorithms.
 If the user has modified database adjustment parameters or tax/transfer parameters in the user dialogue an output parameter file of the appropriate type, including the specified changes, is produced.